 There are two sizes of capsules to choose from and, therefore, two sizes of machine.

-You can order your machine and capsules from them or you can buy them from Amazon – the price is about the same-ish.
+You can order your machine and capsules from them or you can buy them from other places online.

 Little kids can have a hard time with the larger pills and they don’t need as high an herbal dose, so you can use the smaller pills for them successfully.
 Be sure your child can swallow a pill comfortably before making up a big batch of herbal supplements for them.